 Meets an employment potential which is found to exist by a feasibility needs assessment survey, recognized by the Board, of business and industry needs;

-Provides leadership training opportunities by establishing and maintaining all appropriate CTE student leadership organizations as listed herein, or such other leadership organization as may be approved by the Board in special circumstances: Distributive Education Clubs of America (DECA), Future Business Leaders of America (FBLA), Future Farmers of America (FFA), Family Career and Community Leaders of America (FCCLA), Health Occupation Students of America (HOSA), Technology Student Association (TSA) and Skills USA;
+Provides leadership training opportunities by establishing and maintaining all appropriate CTE student leadership organizations as listed herein, or such other leadership organization as may be approved by the Board in special circumstances: DECA, Future Business Leaders of America (FBLA), FFA, Family Career and Community Leaders of America (FCCLA), HOSA: Future Health Professionals, Technology Student Association (TSA) Skills USA; and Successful Career Students of Colorado (SC2).

 Falls within one of the CCCS program areas pursuant to the Administrators’ Handbook.